 - Existentialism – based on personal responsibility and free will

 As an amateur philosopher I am fascinating by all of this and I love the intellectual pursuit to delve deeper in these issues.
-Of course those great thinkers of the present and the past are much better in formulating thought and philosophical expressions than me, but for me it is important to digest their thoughts and translate that i a way that this makes sense to me.
+Of course those great thinkers of the present and the past are much better in formulating thought and philosophical expressions than me, but for me it is important to digest their thoughts and translate that in a way that this makes sense to me.
 Often their language is very hard to read and I need teachers that can assist me in better understanding these often rather academic thinkers.
 I can easily tag on to those philosophies with the assistance of good teachers (such as my teacher Dr Kerry Sanders).

 I also like to apply philosophy to every day life .
 In making sense of what is happening all around us it also becomes possible to better understand what the options are to move forward.
 As technology plays such an important part in our modern societies the link between philosophy and technology is also fascinating and I am touching on those aspects as well.

 Here is an example based on a quote from British author Karen Armstrong